Skip to main content

 The last five years were about picking whichever AI IDE your team standardized on first.
 The next five are about picking the one that matches how you actually want to work: local or cloud, standalone or plugin, one-time or subscription, opinionated or flexible.

 Cursor will still be a good choice for a lot of teams.
 It is also not the only option anymore, and the reasons to look elsewhere keep stacking.
-If you want to stop renting your tools and keep your code on your machine, join the Bodega One waitlist.
-Beta opens in May.
+If you want to stop renting your tools and keep your code on your machine, download Bodega One Code free.
+Beta is open to everyone.

 Ready to own your tools?